 We have a co-ownership/exploitation agreement with the Institut National de la Santé et de la Recherche Médicale, or INSERM, governing the exploitation of any products derived from patents that resulted from our joint research program with INSERM that was conducted in 2003 to 2005.
+Under this agreement with INSERM, we are given the exclusive right to exploit the patents issuing from the filed patent applications for all claimed applications, including the treatment of tinnitus, in order to develop, promote, manufacture, cause to be manufactured, use, sell and distribute any products, processes or services deriving from such patents, including AM-101, in any country in which these patent applications have been filed during the term of the agreement.
+We alone are entitled to grant manufacturing or sales licenses for any patents to our subsidiaries and/or third parties.
+INSERM is entitled to use the inventions covered by the patents and applications for its own research purposes, free of charge, but may not generate any direct or indirect profits from such use.
+We have agreed to finance any additional research and development work necessary to obtain marketing authorizations for inventions covered by these patents and applications.
+If we fail to use reasonable efforts in carrying out this additional research, then INSERM may revoke the exclusivity of exploitation granted to us under this agreement.
 Additionally, we have an exclusive worldwide license from Xigen S.A., or Xigen, for the application of Xigen's novel intracellular peptide therapeutics in the area of ear disorders.
 These intellectual property rights have been the basis of our research and development of AM-101 and AM-111.